UoB-COMSM0110/2024-group-8/README.md

 Our design process was primarily collaborative.
 Through discussion, we created an initial class diagram on paper, which then took over a near-by whiteboard.
 It was useful to talk though this process as a team - creating a visual representation of these elements, and discussing/debating how relationships, attributes, and behaviours should be interrelated.

 ![image](https://github.com/UoB-COMSM0110/2024-group-8/blob/85e3e4c7fc3b75109118b1c7180e39c246f5fe5e/images/developing_class_diagram_whiteboard.png)<br>
-[ Figure X : Initial class diagram.
+[ Figure 9 : Initial class diagram.
 Developing our game structure collaboratively ]<br>

-The class diagram in Figure X outlines the key classes and entities required in “Immune System Defense”, including Towers, Enemies, and Maps, among others.
+The class diagram in Figure 9 outlines the key classes and entities required in “Immune System Defense”, including Towers, Enemies, and Maps, among others.
 Each class encapsulated specific functionalities and attributes crucial for their respective roles within the game.

 For instance, the Towers class served as a base class from which different tower types were inherited.
 These tower types, such as Tower A or Tower B, inherited common functionalities while introducing unique characteristics.
 Attributes of the Towers class included cost, damage, projectile type, and attack range, defining their behaviour and effectiveness in combat.